-From time to time, various government agencies, municipalities and corporations announce the issue of new securities to the financial markets.
-Since all new issues bought in the primary market are sold at the same offering price by all members of the selling syndicate, the competitive bidding process offers no benefit.
+From time to time, various government agencies announce the issue of new securities to the financial markets.
+Since all new issues bought in the primary market ("at window") are sold at par or at a discount to par set by the issuing agency, the competitive bidding process offers no benefit.
 If the new, "To Be Announced" security meets the portfolio diversification and maturity requirements set forth in the Investment Policy, the City may, at the discretion of the Investment Officer, place the investment with the broker/dealer or financial institution that initiated the investment opportunity, provided that the broker/dealer or financial institution is on the approved list.